Paul R. Ehrlich

 Despite the opposite of all his predictions coming true, he claims to this day that his book was, "way too optimistic”.
 Showing this old dog can’t learn from his mistakes.
 And because his ideas were so wrong, and derivative, he’s won every award the left can throw at him: Sierra Club, World Wildlife Fund, MacArthur Prize, UN, American Institute of Biological Sciences — it’s like the whose who of those that don’t know what’s what.

-Further, Mr. Ehrlich started the Tragedy of the commons based global cooling scare in 1968 by claiming fossil fuels had raised CO2 levels 15% which was causing clouds to block out the sun and causing the global cooling they had been observing (a minute fraction of a degree).
+Paul R. Ehrlich, Watermelon environmentalist of the 1960's, not only wrote the discredited The Population Bomb, but he also started another Tragedy of the commons based chicken little disaster: the Global Cooling Scare.
+In 1968 he claimed fossil fuels had raised CO2 levels 15% which was causing clouds to block out the sun and causing the global cooling they had been observing (a minute fraction of a degree).

-All the Watermelon sources bought in: NCAR, CRU, NAS, NASA, NYT, Science, CIA, and so on (8).
-This was all the rage until something bad happened, and they realized that despite the 40 year drop in temperatures (due to mans minuscule contribution to CO2), that things were warming.
-Reverse engines, nothing to see here, ignore all our predictions of doom and gloom, these weren’t serious, time for the next theory.
+He was wrong, warming had raised most of CO2 (not fossil fuels), and it wasn't causing the cooling.
+But all the watermelon sources bought in: NCAR, CRU, NAS, NASA, NYT, Science, CIA, and so on.
+We needed big government authoritarianism to fix it, or we we're doomed.
+This was all the rage until something bad happened... and they realized that despite the 40 year drop in temperatures (due to mans minuscule contribution to CO2), that we were actually warming again.
+Reverse engines, nothing to see here.
+Time for the next theory/excuse why we needed centralized Marxism to cure what ails us.

 And there’s lots of other theories all based on the need for government to save us from ourselves (TOC): from prohibition of alcohol, to the drug war, to the FDA’s failed claims on saturated fats, unsaturated fats, ALAR, alcohol is bad for you, salt, that stomach ulcers are caused by stress, and so on, and so on.
 The people that ignored the chicken little’s dire TOC predictions have much healthier and happier lives by ignoring them than were ever saved by listening to them.
 It is how George Burns lived to be 100, fuck off whiney douchebags.